2020 FAACT Partners

 Living in the food allergy community, there is a special connection and unbreakable bond among families.
 I often refer to the food allergy moms I know as my “Food Allergy Army” because they will fight for every child and family affected by food allergies.
 Chances are they have been in your shoes at some point and know what you’re going through.
 As advocates, it’s our job to empower people and give them strength through education to advocate for the 32 million Americans living with food allergies.
 Living a food allergy life with my daughter for 17 years made it easy to live my “new” life when I was diagnosed with adult-onset food allergies in 2014 to walnut and shellfish.
 Educate.
 Advocate.
 Raise Awareness.
 It’s my passion and my mission.

-The National Peanut Board supports FAACT's mission-based education and advocacy programs, outreach initiatives, awareness initiatives in collaboration with ACAAI, Camp TAG (The Allergy Gang), Food Industry & Research Summit, Leadership Summit, and Teen Retreat Weekend, Civil Rights Advocacy Program, and Behavioral Health Resource Program.
+The National Peanut Board supports FAACT's mission-based education and advocacy programs, outreach initiatives, awareness initiatives in collaboration with ACAAI, and FAACT's Camp TAG (The Allergy Gang), Food Industry & Research Summit, Leadership Summit, Teen Retreat Weekend, Civil Rights Advocacy Program, and Behavioral Health Resource Program.

 FAACT Celebrity Spokesperson